Reports: Cornerback Justin Coleman now an ex-Seahawk as he agrees to deal with Lions

 The Seahawks suffered their first official loss of free agency Monday when it was reported that cornerback Justin Coleman will sign with the Detroit Lions.
 Tom Pelissero of the NFL Network was the first to report the agreement, stating that Coleman will now be the highest-paid nickel cornerback in the NFL.
 The deal came a few hours after the beginning of the league’s official “legal tampering” period when teams can begin to negotiate with agents of players whose contracts run out on Wednesday.

-Ian Rapoport of the NFL Network reported that Coleman will sign a four-year deal worth up to $36 million.
+NFL Network’s Ian Rapoport reported that Coleman will sign a four-year deal worth up to $36 million.
 Of defensive players currently under contract for the Seahawks and expected to be on the roster in 2019, the only two who would make more are Frank Clark (who was recently tagged at $17.128 million per season) and Bobby Wagner ($10.5 million per year).
 Kam Chancellor also has a base salary of $10 million in 2019 but is likely to be released before the season.
 Coleman’s deal tops the three-year, $25.8 million deal Baltimore gave nickel corner Tavon Young last month.

-Coleman was acquired by Seattle from New England for a 2018 seventh-round pick prior to the 2017 season and eventually beat out Jeremy Lane as the team’s primary starter in 2017.
+Coleman was acquired by Seattle from New England for a 2018 seventh-round pick before the 2017 season and eventually beat out Jeremy Lane as the team’s primary starter in 2017.
 He was retained in 2018 when he was given a tender as a restricted free agent, making $2.91 million for the season.

 The Seahawks anticipated Coleman getting a significant raise as an unrestricted free agent and it had been expected he would likely not be retained, one reason the team last week re-signed restricted free agent Akeem King.